 Trip to Kassandra by car

-In order to enter Macedonia you need an ID card, as well as a green card for your car. it's obligatory to drive with your headlights on throughout the day.
-There are three toll stations, which will cost you 4.5 euros or 200 denars.
-They receive coins again, but no less than 50 cents.
+You must obtain green card for your car in order to enter North Macedonia.
+It is mandatory to drive with your headlights turned on during the day.
+There are five pay tolls in total, which will cost you 7.5 euros or 380 denars.
+You can pay in coins, but no less than 50 cents.
+Also you can pay by card.
 Our advice is to have cash with you to pay for the tolls because it is cheaper.

 Also, pay attention to speed limits because there are plenty of traffic patrols, especially during the summer.

 The journey through North Macedonia is my favorite part of the road because it is the most picturesque, and at the same time it’s not that long to get bored.
 Driving through the Pcinja valley and the separated highway lanes, then the Vardar valley, vineyards and plantations on both sides of the highway, with impressive mountains that you can see in the distance make this ride very interesting :-)

 Through N. Macedonia you can hardly miss the road because you have nowhere to turn from the highway and you just need to go straight or as it seems to me - downhill :-) If you want to make a break for lunch or even spend the night, N. Macedonia is a great choice.
 Hotel Pamela is located in Negotino, very close to the road and is an excellent choice for lodging or lunch.
 More information about this hotel can be found on this link.

 Important information for N. Macedonia